-The business has been operational for approximately 26 months.
-TPFM has funded 539 loans in excess of \$5.5 million, and defaulting loans are within TPFM's allowance for bad debt of 3%.
+The business has been operational for approximately 42 months.
+TPFM has funded 678 loans in excess of \$7 million, and defaulting loans are within TPFM's allowance for bad debt of 3%.
 Lending guidelines are being refined and loan processing is continuously being refined and streamlined.
 Marketing efforts to promote the loan product throughout the 4 Pillars network are being expanded and yielding positive results.

-As of June 18, 2015, TPFM has 477 Loans outstanding ranging from \$1,350 to \$50,000 with interest rates ranging from 13.99% to 29.99%.
-The average Loan amount is approximately \$9,843.24 and the average interest rate is approximately 24.75%.
-Of the 477 Loans outstanding, six are Asset-backed Loans with the remaining 471 Loans unsecured.
+As of July 1, 2016, TPFM had 514 Loans outstanding ranging from \$1,350 to \$37,500 with interest rates ranging from 13.99% to 29.99%.
+The average Loan amount is approximately \$10,074.90 and the average interest rate is approximately 24.46%.
+Of the 528 Loans outstanding, 17 are Asset-backed Loans with the remaining 511 Loans unsecured.

-As TPFM is still in its start-up phase of operations, it is not generating sufficient cash from operations to pay its operating costs and make interest payments to the Corporation.
-As a result, a portion of the proceeds from the Offering may be used for such operating costs and for interest payable to outstanding Bondholders.
+As TPFM is no longer in its start-up phase of operations, it now generating sufficient cash from operations to pay its operating costs and make interest payments to the Corporation.